Works Composed during the Pandemic: 2020-21

 More info and sheet music

-I went to our emails and found the following email exchange between Andrew and Rupert Marshal-Luck, superb violinist, who has recorded on CD all of Andrew’s violin and viola music to date.
+I went to our emails and found the following email exchange between Andrew and Rupert Marshal-Luck, superb violinist, who had recorded on CD all of Andrew’s violin and viola music to date.
 Rupert was asking Andrew for the violin concerto:

 September 30th 2019